supercollider/supercollider/README_WINDOWS.md

-                Study the Qt tree of your distribution and identify the parent directory of the folders bin:include:lib in the branch that fit's your architecture.
+                Study the Qt tree of your distribution and identify the parent directory of the folders bin:include:lib in the branch that fit's your target architecture and toolchain.

           Note: you determine whether to build 32- or 64 bit SC by choosing a different generator.
 For 32-bit omit the `Win64` at the end of above generator name.
 The VS generator does not depend on the MS compiler being stored in the path.
-Changing the path is therefore no option to change the target architecture.
+Changing the path is therefore not the way to change the target architecture.

-4. Provided cmake did not return an error, and that you want to continue on the command line rather than switching to an IDE, you can now start the build process
+4. Provided cmake did not return an error, and that you want to continue on the command line rather than switching to an IDE, you can now start the build
+   process:

    - msys/MinGW: